dustmop/rasterjs/docs.md

 ### useColors(colorMap)

 Assigns the colorMap to use for displaying the scene.
-May either be the name of a pre-existing color set, or a list of rgb values.
+May either be the name of a pre-existing colorMap, or a list of rgb values.

 If not invoked, the current default colorMap is this:

 ![](asset/quick-colormap.png)

-Names of pre-existing color sets:
+Names of pre-existing colorMaps:

 `quick`: The current default colorMap, shown above.
 64 colors, a quick and simple rainbow palette.